LittleKingsguard/Eternity-Core/NarrativeLevel/Acts/EndofAct.md

 Then, any Narrative-level crises trigger.
 If specific order would matter in either case, the players of any instigating charcters can decide or settle it by contested roll.

-Finally, all remaining active characters Recover Stress.
+Finally, all remaining active characters Recover Overload.